Discover the perfect dog name (From A to Z)

 If you take this tip to heart, your dog will find it easy to distinguish his name and commands.
 Even an unclear pronunciation of the name should not resemble a command.
 In the heat of the moment, mumbling can happen faster than you would like.

 You should definitely test the dog name.
 Say it out loud often.
 All other family members should also practice pronunciation.
 If the name sounds pleasant to everyone and does not cause any linguistic problems, it is ideal.

 Test the name in different everyday situations.
-For example, think about whether you would like to call out the name when you go for a walk in public.
+For example, consider calling out the name when walking in public.
 How does it make you feel?
 Do you want to call it out loud over and over again?